Leopold Ross

-Leopold "Leo" Ross is an English musician, record producer, recording engineer and music programmer.
-Leopold is a guitarist for LA-based band Io Echo.
-He is best known for his collaborations with his brother Atticus Ross on various film and television scores.
+Leopold "Leo" Ross is an English musician, composer, record producer and recording engineer.
+He is a Grammy Award nominee and two-time Primetime Emmy Award nominee, receiving Grammy recognition for Shōgun in the category of Best Score Soundtrack for Visual Media, and Emmy nominations for Outstanding Music Composition for a Series and Outstanding Original Main Title Theme Music for the same series..
+He is also the recipient of a Society of Composers & Lyricists Award and a Hollywood Music in Media Award for his work on ‘‘Shōgun’’."Atticus Ross, Leopold Ross, and Nick Chuba’s ‘‘Shōgun’’ Score Wins SCL Award for Outstanding Original Score for a Television Production" (2025)"HMMA Winners".
+His film and television credits include Apple’s Godzilla franchise ‘Monarch: Legacy Of Monsters', 'Black Mirror', and 'Dr Death'.
+His film scoring career began with The Hughes brothers 2010 film ‘The Book Of Eli’.
+He has gone on to create scores for acclaimed directors Michael Mann (Blackhat), Harmony Korine (Rebel), and John Hillcoat (Triple Nine).

 Career

 Leopold was a founding member of eclectic rock band Nojahoda who released one album on Sony S2 Records in 1999.

 In 2003 he joined his brother Atticus Ross, as well as Bad Religion member Brett Gurewitz in the punk/hardcore band Error.
 Along with temporary vocalist Greg Puciato, the band recorded and released a well received EP on Epitaph Records in 2004.
 Around this time Leopold also began his scoring career, composing the music for the USA Network show Touching Evil alongside Atticus Ross and Claudia Sarne.

-Leopold has since gone on to score numerous motion pictures and television shows, beginning in 2009 with the Hughes brothers' movie The Book of Eli.
-In May 2010 this score won a BMI film music award.

 Outside of his scoring work, Leopold has written, recorded, produced and performed with various noted acts including Bad Religion, Grace Jones, Korn, Dillinger Escape Plan, Rancid, The Transplants, Five Finger Death Punch, Brigitte Fontaine, The Big Pink, Io Echo and Brett Anderson.

 Personal life

 Ross has five siblings, including model Liberty Ross and Atticus Ross, who is also a musician.
 His maternal grandfather was Miles Lampson, 1st Baron Killearn.
-He is of Italian descent through his great-grandfather, Aldo Castellani.
+He is of part Italian descent through his great-grandfather, Aldo Castellani.